MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-18-National-Aeronautics-Space-Administration/subchapter-A-General/part-1803-Improper-Business-Practices-Personal-Conflicts-Interest/subpart-1803.9-Contractor-Employee-Whistleblower-Protections/section-1803.903.md

 ##### 1803.903 Policy. #####

-Link to an amendment published at 88 FR 47807, July 25, 2023.

 (a) *Policy.* 10 U.S.C.
-2409 prohibits contractors or subcontractors from discharging, demoting, or otherwise discriminating against an employee as a reprisal for disclosing, to any of the entities listed at paragraph (b) of this section, information that the employee reasonably believes is evidence of gross mismanagement of a NASA contract, a gross waste of NASA funds, an abuse of authority relating to a NASA contract, a substantial and specific danger to public health or safety, or a violation of law, rule, or regulation related to a NASA contract (including the competition for or negotiation of a contract).
+4701 prohibits contractors or subcontractors from discharging, demoting, or otherwise discriminating against an employee as a reprisal for disclosing, to any of the entities listed at paragraph (b) of this section, information that the employee reasonably believes is evidence of gross mismanagement of a NASA contract, a gross waste of NASA funds, an abuse of authority relating to a NASA contract, a substantial and specific danger to public health or safety, or a violation of law, rule, or regulation related to a NASA contract (including the competition for or negotiation of a contract).
 Such reprisal is prohibited even if it is undertaken at the request of an executive branch official, unless the request takes the form of a non-discretionary directive and is within the authority of the executive branch official making the request.

 (b) Entities to whom disclosure may be made: